 The PDG Board is responsible for the overall running of the organisation.
 The PDG’s operational activities are assumed by its Working Groups which are the backbone of the organisation.

-Corporate Membership is by invitation and election through the existing Member Companies and is open to firms actively engaged in industrial research and innovation, with a substantial patent portfolio. more
+Corporate Membership is by election through the existing Member Companies and is open to firms actively engaged in industrial research and innovation, with a substantial patent portfolio. more

 The Board is the executive authority of the PDG and defines its course of action.
 It is obliged to implement the decisions of the Members' Conference. more